-Penny pinching?
 Here’s food critic Tan Vinh’s 4 best bites for under $10 in the Seattle area this month

 9641 15th Ave.
 S.W., Seattle; note: closed on Sundays and Mondays during the pandemic; 206-708-6341; facebook.com/Elcatrinmexicanfood

 The range of tacos offered around town is better now than ever, but why, oh why, is there so much mediocre al pastor?
 This White Center Mexican restaurant redeems my faith.
-The owner got a vertical pit in Los Angeles and started slow-roasting pork and pineapple this summer.
+The owner got a vertical spit in Los Angeles and started slow-roasting pork and pineapple this summer.
 The golden hive-shaped pork drips, drips, drips with pork fat and juice down the stick, the edges of the meat singed and lacy.
 The clove-scented pork has a tobacco-esque sweetness from the chipotle peppers.
 I request my pork “planchado,” by having the cook sizzle the shards of pork on the plancha grill to finish to get that meat nicely charred and crisp before they get tucked into warm corn tortillas.

 Chicken sandwich ($9) at Milk Drunk